 Andy Hawkins, who six years later would throw an unofficial 8-inning no-hitter for the New York Yankees resulting in a 4-0 loss, got the start in this contest.
 The Padres gave him a 3-0 lead in the top of the first and Hawkins retired the Philadelphia Phillies 1-2-3 in the bottom half of the inning before getting into trouble in the second.
 He lost his no-hitter when Al Oliver led off the second with a double, then gave up seven earned runs leading to his ouster.
 The Phillies topped the Padres 11-8.

 September 16, 1987, Jack Murphy Stadium (San Diego)

 Mark Grant, who was traded to the Padres by the San Francisco Giants in July 1987, started 17 games for San Diego during the season.
-He was especially effective this night, carrying a no-hitter against the Atlanta Braves into the seventh inning.
-Unfortunately, Gerald Perry led off that inning with a single for the Padres’ 3,000th game with no no-no. Grant yielded just one more hit in a 3-0 complete-game win.
+He was especially effective this night but lost his no-hitter against the Atlanta Braves in the first inning on a Dion James two-out single for the Padres’ 3,000th game with no no-no. Grant yielded just one more hit in a 3-0 complete-game win.

 April 16, 1994, Busch Stadium (St. Louis)

 Wally Whitehurst got the start in the San Diego Padres’ 4,000th regular season game, and the St. Louis Cardinals’ Gregg Jefferies ensured it would not be a no-hitter in the first inning.
 Whitehurst yielded seven hits in seven innings of work to earn the W in an 8-2 victory.
 Wally was an unlikely candidate for the Padres’ first no-no, as he previously played for the Mets and had a hits-per-nine-inning average of 9.7.